 Is There 24-Hour Maintenance and Repair Available?

 Have you ever had your heat go off in the middle of winter?
 I have and it’s not a lot of fun.
 At the time the landlord was away on vacation and it took a long time to reach him and get it fixed.
 Several days in fact.
 Don’t let this happen to you!
 Find out what happens in the case of an emergency and be ready.
-If it’s more than a certain period of time your landlord may need to pay for you to stay in a hotel.
+If waiting for maintenance takes more than a certain period of time, your landlord may need to pay for you to stay in a hotel.

 What to Do if the Locks Freeze